josmeuleman/FRLibIntegration/README.md

 - FRLoggerDemo.ino

 ## FRSensor
 The FRSensor class is a parent class for the classes listed below.
 The Logger monitors objects of the class FRSensor.
-In the child-classes of FRSensor, the methods are implemented
+In the child-classes of FRSensor, the following methods are implemented
+	String HeaderString() ; // for the top row of the log file String SensorString() ; // for the data row of the log file

-## FRAnalogInputManager
+## FRAnalog
-The AnalogInputManager class is a class for specifically logging analog inputs such as potmeter sensor.
-It is derived from the SensorManager class.
+The FRAnalog class is a class for specifically logging analog inputs such as potmeter sensor.
+It is derived from the FRSensor class.
 Methods:

-	#include<FRAnalogInputManager>
-	AnalogInputManager();
+	#include<FRFRAnalog>
+	FRAnalog();
-	AnalogInputManager(int pinNumber);
+	FRAnalog(byte pinNumber);
-	AnalogInputManager(int pinNumber, String headerString);
+	FRAnalog(byte pinNumber, String headerString);
+	~FRAnalog();

-	void SetPinNumber(int pinNumber);
+	void SetPinNumber(byte pinNumber);
 	void SetHeaderString(String headerString);
 	void SetOutputRange(float minValue, float maxValue);
+	float GetValue() ;

 Usage:

 	...
-	AnalogInputManager myAnalog1(PINAD, "AlphaVane[deg]");
+	FRAnalog myAnalog1(PINAD, "AlphaVane[deg]"); // for the headerSting
 	...
 	myLogger.AddSensor(&myAnalog1);

-Examples:
-- FRLoggerDemo.ino
+If SetOutputRange is not used, the logged value is 12 bit (0-4095) If the header string is not set, it will be empty

 ## FRMPU6050Manager
 The MPU6050Manager class is a class for specifically logging an MPU6050 sensor.
-It is derived from the SensorManager class.
+It is derived from the FRSensor class.
 Internally it uses the library Adafruit_MPU6050
 Methods:

 	#include <FRMPU6050Manager.h>